Daily Digest Of Tech Policy News And Updates (April 15, 2021)

 DoT examining Elon Musks’ Starlink internet service

 The Department of Telecommunications is examining if Elon Musk-backed Starlink is in violation of existing telecom and technology rules and laws.
 In February this year, Starlink began taking pre-orders for a broadband connection for Rs 7,000 in India.
 The internet would be provided to Indian users through satellites launched by SpaceX.
-The government is examining Starlink from a consumer interest and national security perspective.

 Read: DoT examines Elon Musk-backed Starlink broadband for commercial usage in India [India Today]